Welcome to the A+ Scholarship Program.

 A+ Scholarship Initial Recipient Checklist

-- Be seeking a certificate or degree at OTC.
+- Be seeking a certificate or degree at Ozarks Tech.

-- Have your official A+ stamped high school transcript on record with the Admissions Office at OTC.
+- Have your official A+ stamped high school transcript on record with the Admissions Office at Ozarks Tech.

 - Register and attend full-time; full-time is defined as: